Slayer0x/Slayer0x.github.io/_posts/2022-12-09-thm-relevant.md

 ![](/assets/images/thm-writeup-relevant/dir.PNG)

-The las step is to execute the exploit, in my case I will use `PrintSpoofer64.exe -i -c cmd` to spawn a system shell.
+The last step is to execute the exploit, in my case I will use `PrintSpoofer64.exe -i -c cmd` to spawn a system shell.

 ![](/assets/images/thm-writeup-relevant/execute.PNG)